 Now, for the mundane things you were probably expecting before you stubbed your toe on my manifestella.
+(But seriously, if you think this is bad, you should check out that ebook my website keeps trying to shove down your throat.)

 Yes, somebody decided I should be allowed to have children.
 I have four sons who are living, a daughter who is dead, and a wife who inexplicably thinks I am something special.
 All around are ruins, but also there is grace, yes?